 The six weeks stretched into eight, ten, twelve.
 Peters made her regular calls to the Chicago Heights police, and talked to the new division chief of detectives.

-She told him: “I’m going to be calling you every week and not leaving you alone.”
+She told him: “I’m going to be calling you every week.
+I'm not leaving you alone.”

 On Tuesday morning, when the Cook County State’s Attorney’s office called to inform her of Kleopa’s arrest on Monday, she went to St. Mary’s Cemetery in Evergreen Park where her daughter is buried, to tell Michele the news.